-- All documents that your organisation receives, for example letters, notices, reports, and useful information - All copies of documents you send out - Documents about the money side of the organisation receipts, vouchers, deposit slips, etc. - All case sheets and information relating to cases
+- All documents that your organisation receives, for example, letters, notices, reports, and useful information - All copies of documents you send out - Documents about the money side of the organisation receipts, vouchers, deposit slips, etc. If you get documents by email, file them on your computer, or print them out and file a copy.
+Make copies of slips and vouchers that fade fast - like toll slips. - All case sheets and information relating to cases and all photographs

 Filing should be done according to a carefully planned method.

-If you use your computer to file all documents you write or receive on email, make sure you create a back-up at least once per week.
+If you use your computer to file all documents you write or receive via email, make sure you create a backup at least once per week.
 If you have Internet it is worth saving everything on a cloud (a server provided by Google or others).
-This means you will be able to access the files even if you are in another town.
+This means you will be able to access the files even if you are in another town or if your computer is lost or crashes.